Shahnazi2002/7seg-avr/README.md

-# 7seg-avr
+# List of examples:
-Display numbers on a 7-segment common cathode (AVR)
+01- Display numbers on a 7-segment common cathode